 In additional news, I have a meeting today with a friend and actor to discuss casting call arrangements to fill in the various remaining positions and hopefully convince her to co-direct the season.
 Fingers crossed.

 Of course, this means there is a whole list of things that have to get done in a very short period of time to start shooting season one.
 While things might get hectic and quite stressful over the coming weeks, I much prefer having to rush versus the snail’s pace we were trudging along at prior.
-I just need to remember to breath.
+I just need to remember to breathe.
 We got this.

 I had sincerely hoped to have a major update on production by now (well, by several weeks ago actually) but that does not seem to be the case.
 Instead, you get a few micro updates along with an assurance that we are continuing forward with production as quickly as possible.